yazz/VisualJS/README.md

 How secure client side SQL works
 --------------------------------

-It may seem strange that you can call SQL seemingly synchronously from the client yet the call is sent to the server, is secure, and behaves asynchronously internally.
+It may seem strange that you can call SQL synchronously from the client yet the call is sent to the server, is secure, and behaves asynchronously internally.
 All I can say is welcome to the world of Lisp!
-To understand a bit more about this you need to realise that Clojure is an implementation of Lisp, made on the JVM.
-Lisp itself has alot of special features which are not available in other languages, such as the ability to write code itself, also known as changing the language.
-This ability is not available as a first class feature in any other language, otherwise the other language would be a Lisp!
+To understand a bit more about this you need to realise that Clojure is an implementation of Lisp for the JVM, and Clojurescript is Lisp on Javascript.
+Lisp itself has alot of special features which are not available in other languages, such as the ability to write code itself, also known as Lisp Macros.
+This ability is not available as a first class feature in any other language!

 Anyway, before I stray too much away from the point, there are two features of the Clojure implementation of Lisp that allows synchronous secure client side SQL:

 - core.async
 - macros (no, not your C++ macros)

+So when you make a client side SQL call the SQL is encyrpted using a Macro at compile time:

+    (defmacro sql [sql-str params]
+        `(webapp.framework.client.coreclient.sql-fn
+            ~(encrypt sql-str)
+            ~params
+        )
+    )

+So this means that the SQL string in a client side SQL call:

+    (go
+        (.log js/console (str (<! (sql "SELECT * FROM test_table where name = ?" ["shopping"] ))))
+     )

+: will be rewritten at compile time, so it will be impossible for anyone who does "View source" on your web page to see the SQL code

 Deploying an application to a Java server